Last Updated on May 5, 2022

 Where is Bruges located?

-Bruges is the capital and largest city of the province of West Flanders in the Flemish Region of Belgium.
-It is located in the northwest of the country, and by population is the seventh-largest city of Belgium.
+Bruges is the capital and largest city of the province of West Flanders in the Flemish Region of Belgium, and by population is the seventh-largest city in Belgium.

 Is Bruges Worth A Visit?